FreshRamen/GettingData-CourseProject/README.md

 * This readme file (`README.md`)
 * An R-script, `run_analysis.R`, which creates a tidy dataset
 * `cookbook.md`, a markdown file detailing the tidy data file

+The script requires the package `data.table` to be installed.